A Bayesian information criterion for singular models: Conclusion

-For problems that involve a moderate number of models and that are amenable to an exhaustive model search, the computational effort going into the calculation of $\SBIC$ scores is comparable to that for the ordinary BIC as the effort is typically dominated by the process of fitting all considered models to the available data.
-Computational strategies and approximations to $\SBIC$ for problems with a large set of models constitute an interesting topic for future work.
+For problems that involve a moderate number of models and are amenable to an exhaustive model search, the computational effort in the calculation of $\SBIC$ scores is comparable to that for the ordinary BIC as the effort is typically dominated by the process of fitting all considered models to the available data.
+However, the fact that our definition of $\SBIC$ requires fitting all considered models has a clear computational disadvantage when an exhaustive search is not possible.
+Indeed, it is not immediately clear how to implement strategies such as greedy search with $\SBIC$.
+One possible approach would be to define $\SBIC$ by averaging only over `neighboring' submodels but the merit of such strategies still needs to be explored.
+This said, the work of \cite{drton:lin:weihs:zwiernik:2014} shows promising results for selection of Gaussian latent forest models.

-When treating problems with a large number of models it can be beneficial to adopt a non-uniform prior distribution on models; compare e.g.\ the work on regression models by \cite{Chen:2008} and \cite{Scott:2010}, and the work on graphical models by \cite{Foygel:2010} and \cite{Gao:2012}.
-As mentioned in Remark~\ref{rem:nonuniform}, it is straightforward to incorporate prior model probabilities into the definition of $\SBIC$.
-Incorporating positive prior probabilities has no effect on the asymptotic results from Sections~\ref{sec:consistent} and~\ref{sec:bayes}, as they pertain to the classical scenario of a fixed number of models and increasing sample size.
+We note that when treating problems with a large number of models it can be beneficial to adopt non-uniform prior model probabilities; compare e.g.\ the work on regression models by \cite{Chen:2008} and \cite{Scott:2010}, and the work on graphical models by \cite{Foygel:2010} and \cite{Gao:2012}.
+As mentioned in Remark~\ref{rem:nonuniform}, it would be straightforward to incorporate prior model probabilities into the definition of $\SBIC$.

-To our knowledge, $\SBIC$ is the first method to make use of information about the learning coefficients of singular models.
-It is this use of theoretical knowledge that allows one to avoid Monte Carlo computations.
-This said, the reliance on mathematical information is also what limits the applicability of $\SBIC$.
-As mentioned earlier a number of statistical models have been studied with regards to their learning coefficients.
-The new $\SBIC$ provides strong positive motivation for further theoretical advances.
-For scenarios in which the computation of learning coefficients remains intractable the recent work of \cite{watanabe:2012} suggests an interesting new Markov chain Monte Carlo-based alternative for approximate Bayesian model determination.